mozilla-services/readinglist/docs/installation.rst

 :note:

-    Gevent support is known to have issues with Python 3, and as such it is discouraged to use it in this environment.
+    Gevent support is known to have issues with Python 3, and as such, it is discouraged to use it in this environment.